Kotronon/Bachelor-Praktikum/README.md

     * depending on surface and kind of particle physically inaccurate
   * Ghost cells
     * creating an imaginary cell to create a force from the boundary
+    * is mirrored behind the boundary (both particles have same distance to boundary)
     * has an individual influence on each particle
     * physically more accurate
     * made as reflection boundary in the end version